This post may contain affiliate links. Read our disclosure page for full details.

 Christmas truly is the best time of year.
 No other season has so many wonderful meanings and traditions.
-Growing up, our family had its share of traditions, many of which we would like to continue with our spouse and family.
-As part of a couple, sharing Christmas traditions together (and making up new ones) makes the holiday season even more special!
-Here are some Christmas traditions for couples you can try together, making this year (and future years) extra meaningful and memorable.
+When you are married or in a long-term relationship, sharing old Christmas traditions together (and creating new ones) makes the season even more special!
+Here are some Christmas traditions for couples you can try, making this year (and future years) extra meaningful and memorable.

-An Advent Wreath can be a special way to welcome the season of Christmas.
+An Advent Wreath can be a special way to welcome the season every year.
 In the Christian calendar, Advent is the first season of the church year, leading up to and including the four preceding Sundays before Christmas.

-Advent is a time of expectant waiting for the birth of Jesus, symbolized by the lighting of one candle on the Advent wreath each week.
+Advent is a season of expectant waiting for the birth of Jesus, symbolized by the lighting of one candle on the Advent wreath each week.

 The Advent wreath is a horizontal evergreen wreath which symbolizes the four weeks of Advent with 4 purple candles, with a white candle in the center, which is lit when Christmas has arrived.

-During the Christmas season, there are ample opportunities to create or continue traditions together.
-Some ideas include sharing Christmas chores and decorating together.
+During the Christmas season, there are ample opportunities to create or continue traditions.
+Some ideas include sharing Christmas chores and decorating around the house.

-Everything is more fun when it is shared, especially tasks like writing Christmas lists, shopping, putting up lights and writing Christmas cards.
+Everything is more fun when it is shared, especially tasks like writing Christmas lists, shopping, putting up Christmas lights, and writing cards.

-Finding and bringing home a Christmas tree is a Christmas tradition couples and families can enjoy.
+Finding and bringing home a tree is a Christmas tradition couples and families can enjoy.

-A fun tradition for many couples is to spend time cooking together.
+A fun tradition for many couples is to enjoy cooking together.
 To make it even more special, bring family recipes to share or create new ones together.
 A special meal or dessert that grandma used to make can bring the generations closer.

 You can also make cookies, fudge, or the dreaded fruitcake! to share with neighbors and friends, or invite some relatives over for a wine or cake tasting holiday party.